 Help prevent disease with natural oral care products

 Reducing the risk for getting the flu this season is as easy as following simple preventative measures and choosing oral care products from Dental Herb Company.
-Used and trusted by thousands of dentists since 1996, the Truly Natural® Tooth & Gums System is comprised of four unique products: Tooth & Gums Paste®, Tooth & Gums Tonic®, Under the Gums Irrigant®, and Tooth & Gums Spritz®.
+Used and trusted by thousands of dentists since 1996, this Truly Natural® solution is comprised of five unique products: Tooth & Gums Essentials Toothpaste®, Tooth & Gums Tonic®, Under the Gums Irrigant®, PerioSpot Gel ® and Tooth & Gums Spritz®.
 Each professional strength product is made with a precise combination of all-natural ingredients including powerful essential oils and herbal extracts that work together to help reduce oral bacteria and create a barrier from infection, soothe inflamed and bleeding gums and freshen breath.
-Dental Herb Company products are available for purchase online so go ahead and help prevent flus and colds this year by giving your mouth the high quality germ-fighting protection it needs.
+Dental Herb Company products are available for purchase online or through your dental professional, so go ahead and help prevent flus and colds this year by giving your mouth the high quality germ-fighting protection it needs.
 A gargle a day, may keep the doctor away!

 - Salhut, Mohammad.
 “Link Found between Pneumonia and Oral Hygiene.”Yaledailynews.com.
 Yale Daily News, 25 Jan.
 2012.
 Web. <http://yaledailynews.com/blog/2012/01/25/link-found-between-pneumonia-and-oral-hygiene/>.